Naked Youth

-Naked Youth is a 1961 American drama film directed by John F. Schreyer.
+Naked Youth (also known as Wild Youth) is a 1961 American action film directed by John F. Schreyer.
 It stars Robert Hutton and Carol Ohmart.

-The film is also known as Wild Youth.
+The film is set in New Mexico.
+The film features the theme of prison escape.
+Two escaped convicts are joined by a teenage girl who also wants to flee.
+They soon encounter a local drug dealer and a female heroin addict.

 Plot summary

 Two fugitives from a New Mexico prison farm, "Switch" and Frankie, encounter a 16-year-old farm girl, Donna, and go on the run together.
 After accepting a ride from a stranger, Rivas, when their car breaks down, the group encounters a drug dealer and murderer, Maddo, and his strung-out girlfriend, Madge who is addicted to heroin.